 The likes of Nieve, Saluzzo and Monforte d’Alba, are charming towns, but these are not tourist towns.
 They still very much have a strong local presence and sense of community.
 It’s refreshing to be able to visit these beautiful towns, that at times feel deserted.

-For an amazing riding, food and wine experience of what we believe is an undiscovered area of Italy, join us on our La Fausto Coppi Gran Fondo & Piemonte Tour from 23rd June to 1st July 2019.
+For an amazing riding, food and wine experience of what we believe is an undiscovered area of Italy, join us on our La Fausto Coppi Gran Fondo & Piedmont Tour from 23rd June to 1st July 2019.

 If you’d like to join our Sicily Bike Tour in May 2023, secure your booking here or contact us for any further information or questions you may have.